Fill your College Details

 Myth 3: Outsourcing Always Reduces Costs

-Outsourcing software development is frequently marketed as a cost-effective solution for companies looking to minimize expenses.
+Outsourcing software development projects is often marketed as a cost-cutting solution for companies seeking to reduce expenditures.
 However, this approach comes with its own set of Software Myths in Software Engineering and challenges that are overlooked.

 Reality: